-LETTER FROM FACULTY ADVISOR
+LETTER FROM THE FACULTY ADVISOR

-The Herbert B. Mayo Student Investment Fund provides undergraduate students an opportunity to develop and increase their knowledge of investments through the hands-on experience of selecting and managing the Fund’s assets.
-The Fund was initially created by a gift from a faculty member, Dr. Herbert B. Mayo, and contributions from alumni.
-Since its inception in 2000, well over three hundred undergraduate students have participated in determining the portfolio’s allocation and selecting individual securities to buy and/or sell.
-This process has improved the participants’ analytical and presentation skills in portfolio decision-making.
-The primary goal of the Fund is the growth in the value of the assets, however, the SIF distributes 3 to 4 percent of the value of the Fund as a one-time scholarship/gift to incoming students from Ewing as a giveback to the community.
+The primary goal of the Fund is the growth in the value of the assets, however, the SIF distributes 3 to 4 percent of the value of the Fund as a one-time scholarship/gift to incoming students from Ewing as a give-back to the community.
 The Fund values the significance of its social impact initiatives.
 If you want to invest in a finance major’s future, I invite you to contribute to the SIF.
 To make a contribution, please visit give.tcnj.edu and indicate that your contribution is to be directed to the School of Business Student Investment Fund.

-Headshot of Seung Hee ChoiSeung Hee Choi
+Seung Hee Choi

 SIF Faculty Advisor & Professor of Finance